 Social Implications of Cellular Agriculture ‘Learning Exchange’

-Pictured: Group of participants and organizers who were comfortable joining for the group photo on Day 1 of the Learning Exchange in front of Loon Lake
+Pictured: Group of participants and organizers who joined for a group photo on Day 1 of the Learning Exchange in front of Loon Lake, April 2022

 From April 19th to 21st, 2022, the Food and Agriculture Institute convened an in-person workshop and learning exchange on the “Social Implications of Cellular Agriculture.”
 We gathered at UBC’s Loon Lake Lodge on the traditional, ancestral, and unceded territory of the q̓íc̓əy̓ people.